dev-32443z/hdvm/README.md

     ```
     npm start
     ```
 6. Open your browser and navigate to `http://localhost:3000` to see the hunger data visualization map.
-It should look like the following: